Optical Computing

 Fabrication progress creates high-performance photonic computing

 The success of optical devices in certain specialised applications drives progress in fabrication and integration technology, helping photonics to close the gap with silicon-based chips.
-It becomes a general-purpose computing technology and, thanks to faster processing speeds and much lower-energy requirement, replaces conventional computing hardware in a several important tasks and applications.
+It becomes a general-purpose computing technology and, thanks to faster processing speeds and much lower energy requirement, replaces conventional computing hardware in several important tasks and applications.

 Optical Computing - Anticipation Scores